Skatteetaten/aurora/docs/documentation/aurora-config.md

 Custom variables can be declared using the `customSubstitutions` configuration option, this can be declared in any of the files and will follow normal inheritance rules.
 The declared variables can be used with `@variableName@` in any of configuration, but support is limited to configuration options of type string.

+Custom variable names may only contain alphanumeric characters, underscores and dashes.

 Usage example:
 ```yaml
 # declaring custom substitution variable - for example declared in an env file